Pressure Cooker / Instant Pot Chicken Pot Pie

 For the homemade pie crust, you get the flakiness from the shortening and the great taste from the butter.
 I prefer to use both in my homemade pie crust.
 I also like to use butter flavored shortening.

 **If you'd like, you can make the roux in the pressure cooking pot before pressure cooking the chicken.
 Select Saute adjusted to low to preheat the cooking pot and add the ingredients as instructed in step 8.
 After cooking, remove to a bowl and cover to keep warm.
 Since some of the flour may stick to the bottom of the pot, you will likely need to wash the cooking pot before moving to the next step in the recipe.

-Other fabulous recipes to celebrate Saint Patrick’s Day:
+☘️ Other fabulous Saint Patrick’s Day dinner ideas:

 Instant Pot / Pressure Cooker Corned Beef and Cabbage is a perfect old-fashioned Irish meal to celebrate St. Patrick’s Day.
 Corned beef is a salt-cured beef brisket that cooks up tender, salty, and delicious in the Instant Pot or electric pressure cooker!
 (And the leftovers make awesome Reuben sandwiches.)

 Pressure Cooker Shepherd’s Pie features creamy, cheesy mashed potatoes swirled on top of a rich, flavorful meat-and-vegetable stew.
 Making it in the pressure cooker gets it on the table in half the time!
 I used a star tip to pipe the potatoes on top to make it perfect for a celebration, but you can gently spread them on top as well.